ja34luv/StudentTutor-Backend/README.md

 ## Description

-This repository contains the backend code for GrabPencil, a tutor matching website tailored for students at Simon Fraser University and the University of British Columbia.
-Users can easily create tutor profiles similar to LinkedIn, allowing others to view their information at a glance.
-The platform includes a built-in chat system for quick and easy communication, enabling users to freely connect with tutors that match their preferences.
+This repository contains the backend code for GrabPencil, a **tutor matching website tailored for students** at Simon Fraser University and the University of British Columbia.
+Users can easily create <ins>tutor profiles</ins> similar to LinkedIn, allowing others to view their information at a glance.
+The platform includes a built-in <ins>chat system</ins> for quick and easy communication, enabling users to freely connect with tutors that match their preferences.

--   What was your motivation?
+-   What was your motivation? <br/>
     My motivation stemmed from observing my peers, friends, and even my girlfriend seeking tutoring opportunities.
 While existing tutor matching websites were available, they were saturated with a diverse range of tutors, making it challenging for students to stand out and for users to filter through student tutors.
 I aimed to create a platform that simplifies this process, allowing students to showcase their tutoring capabilities more effectively and making it easier for users to connect with suitable tutors.

 ## Table of Contents (Optional)